WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 But where retirees most commonly run into problems, is making big, expensive, elaborate trips a consistent and regular part of their new retirement lifestyle.

-As we mentioned earlier in the “Sequence of Risk” conversation, overspending on multiple trips too early in retirement may leave you with a limited amount of money to last for the next 20-30 years.
+As mentioned earlier in the “Sequence of Returns Risk in Retirement” conversation, overspending on multiple trips too early in retirement may leave you with a limited amount of money to last for the next 20-30 years.

-When planning out dream vacations, most people tend to underestimate all of the minor expenses that are often overlooked but tend to add up, like snacks and drinks, tips, resort fees, costs of excursions, shuttles, taxis, additional transportation, etc.
+When planning out dream vacations, most people tend to underestimate all of the minor expenses that are often overlooked but add up.
+This can include things like snacks and drinks, tips, resort fees, costs of excursions, shuttles, taxis, additional transportation, etc.

 💡PLANNING IDEA: Try spreading out your retirement travels by staggering your big trips out every other year.
 During your off years, you could travel stateside and cut down on your spending.